lu-zero/rustlab-it-2019/From-C-to-Rust-and-Back.md

 ---
 # Moving crav1e back into rav1e - Why

-- `crav1e` works and it is used already by Vimeo with not many issues
+- `crav1e` works fine and it is used already by Vimeo.
 - **But** keeping the two crates in sync when we change the API is additional work
     - Double review
     - Double release churn